aadis21/chime/README.md

 ## Introduction 👀

-Chime Clone is a clone of the [Chime](https://www.Chime.com/) website developed solely by [@kon-pas](https://github.com/kon-pas) with the purpose of **self-learning web development**.
+Chime pay is a pay of the [Chime](https://www.Chime.com/) website developed solely by [@kon-pas](https://github.com/kon-pas) with the purpose of **self-learning web development**.